ethereum/ethereum-org-website/src/content/developers/tutorials/Waffle-hello-world-with-buidler-tutorial/index.md

 ### Conclusion

-We made a simple project with Waffle, Buidler and ethers.js.
+We made a simple project with Waffle, Hardhat and ethers.js.
 We learned how to set up a project, add a test and implement new functionality.

 For more great chai matchers to test your smart contracts, check [official Waffle's docs](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html).